Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 headers and have the same structure as the \*_test.txt files, I combine the data sets by appending the \*_test.txt files.

-After reading the resulting file X.txt, subject.txt and y.txt
+After reading the resulting files X.txt, subject.txt and y.txt
 the subject and y (activity) were added as columns to the X data frame.
 This assumes that the individual rows of the files correspond to each other.